-¶29.
+- ¶27.
 Section 1.
-Subject to, and in accordance with, the provisions of Sections 10-153(a) through 10-153(g), as amended, the Board recognizes S.A.W. for purposes of professional negotiations as the exclusive representative of all persons employed by the Waterbury Board in positions requiring an intermediate administrator or supervisor certificate or the equivalent thereof.
+Subject to, and in accordance with, the provisions of Sections 10-153a through 10-153g, as amended, the Board recognizes S.A.W. for purposes of professional negotiations as the exclusive representative of all persons employed by the Waterbury Board in positions requiring an intermediate administrator or supervisor certificate or the equivalent thereof, and whose administrative or supervisory duties equal at least fifty percent of the assigned time of such employees. - ¶28.

-¶30.
 Section 2.
 During the term of this Agreement there shall be no strike, slowdown, suspension or stoppage of work, or picketing in any part of the Board's or City's operations by any employee or employees covered by this Agreement.
-Remedies shall be limited to those provided for, and available under, the Teacher Negotiating Act, as amended.
+Remedies shall be limited to those provided for, and available under, the Teacher Negotiating Act, as amended. - ¶29.

-¶31.
 Section 3.
-The parties agree to negotiate in good faith to secure a Successor Agreement in accordance with the provisions of the Teacher Negotiating Act, as amended.
+The parties agree to negotiate in good faith to secure a Successor Agreement in accordance with the provisions of the Teacher Negotiating Act, as amended. - ¶30.

-¶32.
 Section 4.
-This Agreement shall be effective and binding upon the parties as of July 1, 2009; unless a different effective date is prescribed in this Agreement; and this Agreement shall remain in full force and effect until June 30, 2012.
+This Agreement shall be effective and binding upon the parties as of July 1, 2021; unless a different effective date is prescribed in this Agreement; and this Agreement shall remain in full force and effect until June 30, 2024.

-¶33.
+¶31.
 Section 5.
 Prior to any significant changes in schedule or working conditions the Superintendent or his/her designee will discuss such changes with S.A.W. and negotiate over the impact of such changes, if any.
 Nothing in this section shall be interpreted to broaden or narrow the parties' rights or obligations pursuant to Connecticut General Statutes 10-153.
+Notwithstanding this provision, the parties hereto acknowledge that the legislative mandates pursuant to Connecticut General Section 10-66q regarding the implementation of regionalized school calendars, may impact and/or alter the anticipated schedules or calendars pursuant to this Agreement.
+As such, during this mandatory transition, the Parties agree to accommodate any scheduling adjustments affecting the application of the terms set forth in this Agreement.